Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 - Choose one behavior that would test the idea.

-Jonny asks Anne-Laure about building a “mental gym,” and her answer is intentionally personal.
+When asked about building a "mental gym," Anne-Laure's answer is intentionally personal.
 Everyone needs different reps.
 For her, sleep belongs in the gym because without it she does worse work and becomes less kind.
-For other people it might be meditation, movement, writing, conversation, or better work boundaries.7
+For other people it might be meditation, movement, writing, conversation, or better work boundaries.

 Start with four stations: